-Only courses or experiences that have taken place within the last five years (and courses successfully completed at regionally accredited U.S. universities) will be routinely assessed for attainment of required competencies.
+Only courses or experiences that have taken place within the last five years (and courses successfully completed for course credit and a grade at regionally accredited U.S. colleges and universities) will be routinely assessed for attainment of required competencies.
 Students will need to identify the Required Competency and Performance Indicator(s) that have been met by prior learning and/or experience(s), and show documentation of how that competency was met, along with a reflection of their learning on that learning and/or experience(s).
 Upon approval, this documentation would also be included in the student's ePortfolio.